fmtlib/fmt/doc/index.rst

 character of ``'0'`` with an *alignment* type of ``'='``.

-The *precision* is a decimal number indicating how many digits should be displayed after the decimal point for a floating point value formatted with ``'f'`` and ``'F'``, or before and after the decimal point for a floating point value formatted with ``'g'`` or ``'G'``.
+The *precision* is a decimal number indicating how many digits should be displayed after the decimal point for a floating-point value formatted with ``'f'`` and ``'F'``, or before and after the decimal point for a floating-point value formatted with ``'g'`` or ``'G'``.
 For non-number types the field indicates the maximum field size - in other words, how many characters will be used from the field content.
 The *precision* is not allowed for integer values.